220124-JavaReactAzure/CupOfJava/standup.md

 ## Austin and Jacob
  - created an idea (pokemon themed wedding, with wailord and skitty being the main bride and groom)
  - attempted to visualize schema
+ - also set up our own git repositories to branch and what not

 ## Scott and Lamar
  - tried to visualize schema